 - 1. Shoreline uses that are water-dependent, water-related or water-enjoyment should be given preference (RCW 90.58.020).
 Such uses should be located, designed, and maintained in a manner that minimizes adverse impacts to shoreline ecological functions and/or processes. - 2.
-Non-water-oriented uses may be permitted, provided that existing water-dependent uses and water-related uses are not displaced and the future supply of sites for water-dependent or water-related uses is not compromised, or, when the non-water-oriented use is part of a mixed use project or facility that supports water-oriented uses. - 3.
+Non-water-oriented uses may be permitted, provided that existing water-dependent uses and water-related uses are not displaced and the future supply of sites for water-dependent or water-related uses is not compromised, or, when the non-water-oriented use is part of a mixed\use project\proposal or facility that supports water-oriented uses. - 3.
 Adequate space should be reserved on shorelines to meet the current and projected demand for water-dependent uses. - 4.
 Encourage close cooperation and coordination between both public and private shoreline interests including private property owners, the City, the Metropolitan Park District and the Port of Tacoma in the overall management and/or development of shorelines land use. - 5.
 Shoreline uses should not deprive other uses of reasonable access to navigable waters.
 Public recreation activities such as fishing, swimming, boating, wading, and water-related recreation should be preserved and enhanced. - 6.
-Mixed-use projects or facilities that result in significant public benefit are encouraged in shoreline locations designated High Intensity and Downtown Waterfront.
+Mixed-use projects-proposals or facilities that result in significant public benefit are encouraged in shoreline locations designated High Intensity and Downtown Waterfront. - 7.
+Evaluate sea level rise data and consider sea level rise risks and implications in the development of regulations, plans, and programs.